DDC

 PCA9555_I2C_NUMBER lets to chose between I2C channel 0 or 1 on a RP2040 board.
 If you're not using a RP2040 board, just leave this at 0.

-PCA9555interruptPins is an array where you put in the pin numbers for the pins used for interrupt.
-If you have several PCA9555 chips, list all the pins here.
+PCA9555interruptPins is an array where you put in the pin numbers for the pins used for If you have several PCA9555 chips, list all the pins here.

 PCA9995_OUTPUT is to set up the port expander as an output device.
 We're not going to use this if you're using it for switches.